yisibell/nuxt-proxy-request/README.md

 That's it!
 You can now use **nuxt-proxy-request** in your Nuxt app ✨

-## Notes :warning:

-1. Do not use `runtimeConfig.proxy` for configuration when the value of a certain configuration item is a function type, as the function type value in the `runtimeConfig` object will be ignored.
-Please use `proxy` for configuration as it has undergone special processing on the internal implementation.
-2. Do not use any imports, in **nuxt-proxy-request**, the function type option is only copied from the source code of **h3-proxy**.
-3. Do not use **RegExp** literal, using `new RegExp()` instead.

 ## Options

 | Key | Type | Default value | Description |
 | :---: | :---: | :---: | :---: |
 | `options` | `object/Array<object>` | `[]` | Configure which targets you want to proxy. :warning: TIPS: More **config object** please see [h3-proxy's Options](https://github.com/yisibell/h3-proxy#options), You can pass an **array of options** for multiple targets or pass an **object of options** for single target.|

+### :warning: Do not when the value of a certain configuration item is a function type

+1. Do not use `runtimeConfig.proxy` for configuration, as the function type value in the `runtimeConfig` object will be ignored.
+Please use `proxy` for configuration as it has undergone special processing on the internal implementation.

+2. Do not use any imports, in **nuxt-proxy-request**, the function type option is only copied from the source code of **h3-proxy**.

+3. Do not use **RegExp** literal, using `new RegExp()` instead.

+4. Do not use **Single-Line Comments**, using **Multiple-Line Comments** instead.

 ## Development